solbrowse/.github/profile/README.md

 ## Sol

-Sol is a free and open source Chrome and Firefox extension that powers up your browsing experience with the power of AI.
+Open-source, user-driven, and privacy-first Chrome and Firefox extension.
+In development.